justin-marian/train-station/README.md

 To run the project using the `run.sh` script, follow these steps:

 - Navigate to the root directory of the project where the `run.sh` script is located.
 - Execute the script by typing `./run.sh`.
-You may need to grant execution permissions to the script using `chmod +x run.sh` (*if it is not already executable*).
+You may need to grant execution permissions to the script using:
+  - `chmod +x run.sh` (*if it is not already executable*).

 The script performs the following steps: